Patrice Désilets: Departure from Ubisoft

 Désilets left Ubisoft in June 2010, which was confirmed by the company on June 13, 2010, looking for more creative independence.
 After one year away from the gaming industry, Patrice Désilets officially returned by joining THQ as Creative Director at their new Montreal based studio in June 2011.
 For two years at THQ Montreal, Désilets was working on a new project titled 1666 Amsterdam, leading a team of close to fifty people.

 THQ declared bankruptcy under Chapter 11 in the United States in December 2012; in January 2013, THQ Montreal was sold off to Ubisoft in an auction.
 Désilets was subsequently let go by Ubisoft on May 7, 2013, when the two parties could not agree on the contract terms.
 When asked about it, Désilets said, "Contrary to any statements made earlier today, this morning I was terminated by Ubisoft.
 I was notified of this termination in person, handed a termination notice and was unceremoniously escorted out of the building by two guards without being able to say goodbye to my team or collect my personal belongings.
 This was not my decision.
 Ubisoft's actions are baseless and without merit.
 I intend to fight Ubisoft vigorously for my rights, for my team and for my game."

 Following this, Désilets and Ubisoft came to an agreement in April 2016 in which Désilets won back all creative rights to 1666 Amsterdam.

 Panache Digital Games

-On December 14, 2014, Désilets and his team launched a new game development studio in Montreal, Panache Digital Games, where they are working on their first project titled Ancestors: The Humankind Odyssey.
+On December 14, 2014, Désilets and his team launched a new game development studio in Montreal called Panache Digital Games.
+They released their first project, Ancestors: The Humankind Odyssey in 2019.